TyeMcQueen/terraform-google-certificate-map-simple/README.md

 ## Other Certificate Types

-Creating a certificate not using DNS authorization only requires a single `resource` block, so this module does not simplify that part of the process.
+Creating a certificate not using DNS authorization only requires a single `resource` block, so this module does not simplify all of those cases.
+But we do simplify the creation of simple LB-authorized certificates by just appending the literal string "|LB" to the end of a hostname.

-But you can use such certificates in the certificate map that this module creates.
+And you can use other certificates that you create elsewhere in the certificate map that this module creates.
 Simply append to the hostname (in `hostnames`) a "|" followed by the `.id` of the certificate.

     module "my-cert-map" {
       source  = "github.com/TyeMcQueen/terraform-google-certificate-map-simple"